Welcome to Southampton

 It’s also one of the top ten places to live in Britain.
-Southampton came sixth in a 2015 ranking of the best places to live and work in the UK, and fourth in a 2017 ranking of the best places to raise a family.
+Southampton came third in a 2018 ranking of the best places to live and work in the UK, and fourth in a 2017 ranking of the best places to raise a family.
 The city offers lower than average house prices, 13 schools rated outstanding by Ofsted and 13 nearby green spaces to enjoy.
 Southampton residents also feel safe in their city: it came fifth in a recent survey that asked participants to rate how friendly, welcoming and safe they felt their neighbourhoods were.

 Southampton is conveniently located, with easy transport links to the beaches in Bournemouth, the historic cities of Portsmouth and Winchester, and the scenic New Forest.
 A visit to London on the train will take you less than an hour and a half, and there’s also easy access to the motorway for commuting and weekend road trips.

 Visit the sites below to explore more of Southampton and the surrounding area, or read more about moving to Southampton.